 Online money transfer companies usually offer the lowest fees and the most competitive exchange rates, often beating your local bank by a long shot.
 If you’re sending money by phone, online or through a mobile app to South Africa, compare fees, rates and speed to get the best deal.

-Compare international money transfer services to South Africa
+Send money to South Africa with Send

 What’s the best way to send money to South Africa?